PerttuHamalainen/MediaAI/README.md

 Gene Kogan's NYU course [Neural Aesthetics](https://ml4a.github.io/classes/itp-F18/):

-- This course covers similar content as Kogan’s excellt course, but run over 3 weeks with intensive sessions from 9am to 12am, Tuesday-Friday, according to Aalto Media Lab's usual study schedule.
+- This course covers similar content as Kogan’s excellent course, but run over 3 weeks with intensive sessions from 9am to 12am, Tuesday-Friday, according to Aalto Media Lab's usual study schedule.
 This is thus more of a short crash course, and students willing to learn more should definitely check out Kogan's course as well.
 - More content on games, as much of the content is inherited from the [Computational Intelligence in Games](https://version.aalto.fi/gitlab/hamalap5/CIGCourse2018) course by Perttu Hämäläinen (Spring 2018, now replaced by this course)

 [Machine Learning: Basic Principles](https://mycourses.aalto.fi/course/view.php?id=20569) at Aalto CS: